-While the City is making progress to meet its financial obligations, there continue to be major challenges that squeeze City finances and create structural imbalance every budget cycle.
-The City needs new strategies to more aggressively address these long-term challenges before they become unmanageable in the future.
-They include:
+While the City is making progress to meet its financial obligations, there continue to be major challenges that impact City finances and create structural imbalance.
+During this budget development, it has become clear that the City needs to consider ongoing strategies to address these long-term challenges before they become unmanageable in the future.